When will Canva list? Here’s why investors’ patience may pay off in the next 2 years

 Who is Canva?

-Canva is a graphic design company that was founded in Australia.
-Because of how much it has used and how fast it has grown, it is hailed as a home-grown tech success story.
-The company was most recently valued at over US$25bn (A$40bn) and earns over $1.7bn in revenue.
-It grew sales by 21% in 6 months, has 16m paying subscribers and 150m monthly users.
+Canva is a graphic design company that was founded in Australia but is now a global company with users practically everywhere.
+It was founded by then Perth residents Cliff Obrecht and Melanie Perkins who wanted to make it easier to design school yearbooks.
+Because of how much Canva is used and how fast it has grown, the company is hailed as a home-grown tech success story.
+Canva was most recently valued in April 2024 at over US$26bn (A$40bn), earns over $1.7bn in revenue, has 16m paying subscribers and 185m monthly users.

-Canva is a private company but has raised several rounds of funding and it is hoped that it will go public eventually.
+Canva is a private company but has raised several rounds of funding in the last decade, most famously raising $3m in 2013 after being rejected by over 100 venture capitalists.
+It is hoped that the company will go public eventually.
 Retail investors and institutions that haven’t been able to get a piece of the company want one.
 Many believe more growth is to come, particularly as AI in graphic design rises.

 And although it is rare to find a growth tech company that is profitable, Canva is.
 And many of its venture capitalist firms are keen to sell out.
 Blackbird Ventures and AirTree Ventures have held for over 10 years, a timeframe that is usually a limit for them so far as holding investments is concerned.
 Blackbird put in $3m a decade ago, a holding worth over $1bn, at least on paper.

-But despite rumours of listing, nothing has eventuated as of yet.
+Despite rumours of listing, nothing has eventuated as of yet.
+But there is hope that the wait could long be over.

 So when will Canva list?

 The listing would likely have happened by now had it not been for the Tech Wreck.
-Because even when private, its valuation was impacted – with its valuation falling from a peak of US$40bn.
+Because even when private, Canva’s valuation was impacted – falling from a peak of US$40bn.

 Rising interest rates have decimated the valuation tech stocks, public and private alike.
-A series of tech listings earlier this year (Klaviyo, Instacart and Arm Holdings) led to hope that the market for listings might invigorate – and the door would open to Canva.
-With the performance of these companies being mixed at best, Canva is holding off for the time being, as indeed many non-resources companies are.
+A series of tech listings in 2023 (Klaviyo, Instacart and Arm Holdings) led to hope that the market for listings might invigorate – and the door would open to Canva.
+With the performance of these companies being mixed at best, this did not eventuate.
+But now, in mid-2024, with interest rates about to commence their decline, and the IPO volume coming back on many major global exchanges, the prospects of a Canva listing are back on.

 Keep in mind that even if it listed, there’s no guarantee that Canva would list in Australia.
 If it did, there would be a big gain for the ASX.
 At its current valuation, it would just make it into the Top 15 ASX stocks.
 It would be easily the largest technology stock, dwarfing WiseTech (ASX:WTC) and Xero (ASX:XRO), which are only half the size of Canva.